Learn

 What influences DR?

-• Unique referring domains — More different sites linking to you (dofollow) generally help.
+• Unique referring domains - More different sites linking to you (dofollow) generally help.
+Diversity beats volume from one source.

 • Quality of those domains - Higher-DR referrers pass more authority.